Psychedelic funk: Influence and later developments

-In the early 1970s, jazz artists such as Miles Davis and Herbie Hancock, influenced by Sly Stone, combined elements of psychedelic funk with urban jazz to pioneer jazz fusion.
+In the late 1960s and early 1970s, jazz artists such as Miles Davis and Herbie Hancock, influenced by Sly Stone and others, combined elements of psychedelic funk with urban jazz to pioneer jazz fusion.
 In the 1990s, the popular psychedelic funk style known as G-funk emerged from the West Coast hip hop scene, represented by Dr. Dre, Snoop Dogg, and Warren G. Many G-funk recordings sampled tracks by earlier psychedelic funk bands, most prominently Parliament-Funkadelic.

 The 1990s hip hop duo OutKast were also influenced by black psychedelic musicians such as Sly Stone and Clinton.
 Their 2000 album Stankonia was described as "a trippy sort of techno-psychedelic funk" composed of "programmed percussion, otherworldly synthesizers, and surreal sound effects."
 The experimental indie pop band of Montreal developed a psychedelic funk sound, particularly on their 2008 album Skeletal Lamping.
 The 2016 album Awaken, My Love! by Childish Gambino borrowed the psychedelic funk sound of Clinton and Bootsy Collins, with Vice negatively describing it as "pure Funkadelic cosplay."